 The establishment of APEIs was identified as one of the key objectives of REMPs.
-It was noted that several scenarios relating to the designation of APEIs on the Mid-Atlantic Ridge (MAR) had been previously considered by SEMPIA in a series of international workshops ("Development of a strategic Environmental Management Plan for deep seabed mineral exploration and exploitation in the Atlantic basin") (Dunn et al., 2018).
+It was noted that several scenarios relating to the designation of APEIs on the MAR had been previously considered by SEMPIA in a series of international workshops ("Development of Environmental а strategic Management Plan for deep seabed mineral exploration and exploitation in the Atlantic basin") (Dunn et al., 2018).
 The scenarios had been developed for the MAR in compliance with best practices for networks of protected areas in a region and thus overlapped with exploration contracts.